SpyderXIV/RST-2025-Portfolio/README.md

 A page that will show all of Aidan's previous projects that he worked on during the 2025 spring semester, including a short description of each.

-# **Something Phun**

-A fun page (name is still a placeholder) that will probably be about something of Aidan's interest.

 # **Mr. J**

 A page (totally not for extra credit) dedicated to why we love Mr. J!